suomitek/suomitek-appboard/docs/user/access-control.md

 kubectl get -n default secret $(kubectl get -n default serviceaccount example -o jsonpath='{.secrets[].name}') -o go-template='{{.data.token | base64decode}}' && echo
 ```

-## Assigning Kubeapps User Roles
+## Assigning Suomitek-appboard User Roles

-Kubeapps will install a set of preset Roles and ClusterRoles in your cluster
+Suomitek-appboard will install a set of preset Roles and ClusterRoles in your cluster
 that you can bind to user or Service Accounts.
 Each Role and ClusterRole
-pertains to a certain operation within Kubeapps.
+pertains to a certain operation within Suomitek-appboard.
 This documentation describes
 the roles that should be applied to a user in order to perform operations within
-Kubeapps.
+Suomitek-appboard.

 ### Applications